Dafina Zeqiri

-Dafina Zeqiri ([daˈfina zɛˈciɾi]; born 14 April 1989), also known mononymously as Dafina, is a Swedish-born Kosovo-Albanian singer.
+Dafina Zeqiri ([daˈfina zɛˈciɾi]; born 14 April 1989), also known mononymously as Dafina, is a Swedish-born Kosovar singer who predominately sings in Albanian.

 Life and career

 Dafina Zeqiri was born on 14 April 1989 into an Albanian family from Kosovo in the city of Varberg, Sweden.
 Her siblings are Tringa Zeqiri and Besa Tafari née Zeqiri.
 Dafina's father, Nebih Bajraktari, left her family at a very early age and was absent since then.
 He later gave a public speech asking her to forgive him, although Dafina never made any replies.
 Her mother is Melihate Zeqiri, a former singer in the 1980s.

-In 2007, Dafina performed in Polifest Festival and is nominated for her song, "Rrallë e Përmallë," and eventually won the competition.
-In 2008, Dafina received a BOOM Award Nomination for her song "Adios," and was awarded with the audience award.
-In the same year, she launched her first album titled "Knock Down".
-Shortly afterwards, in her continued participation in "Kënga Magjike," she received the "First Magic" award with her song, "Bateritë".
+In 2007, Zeqiri performed at Polifest Festival and was nominated for her song, "Rrallë e Përmallë," and eventually won the competition.
+In 2008, Zeqiri received a BOOM Award Nomination for her song "Adios," and was awarded with the audience award.
+In the same year, she launched her first album titled Knock Down.
+Shortly afterwards, in her continued participation in Kënga Magjike, she received the "First Magic" award for her song, "Bateritë".

 Zeqiri's success continued with two collaborations with singers Blero & F-Kay with the song "La Vida Loca" and Capital T & 2po2, "Shumë Naltë".
 In May 2009, she won "Best RNB" in Top Fest 6 with the song "Dua që ta di".
-During 2009, two of her clips were very successful: "Shumë Larg" (directed by Stamps Pictures) and "Amazing Girl" (Directed by Entermedia).
+During 2009, two of her clips were very successful: "Shumë Larg" (directed by Stamps Pictures) and "Amazing Girl" (directed by Entermedia).
 In 2010, she traveled to Australia to shoot the music video for "Rock This Club."
-In December 2011, Dafina Zeqiri released the song D&G included, a song she has made with Albanian rapper Getoar Selimi.
+In December 2011, Zeqiri released the song D&G included, a song she has made with Albanian rapper Getoar Selimi.
 She has already launched "Tonight," which is also included in the new album "Just Me".
 She launched 2 new music videos "Veç Ti" and "Bloodah".